Berries for Dogs

 Berries for Dogs are Healthy and Pack a Cancer-Fighting Punch

-A diet higher in fruit has long been associated with a lower risk of cancer.5 A simple online search for keywords like “anti-cancer” and “food” will lead to articles pinpointing fruits and vegetables as an important part of a cancer fighting diet.
+A diet higher in fruit has long been associated with a lower risk of cancer.5 A simple online search for keywords like “anti-cancer” and “food” will lead to articles pinpointing fruits and vegetables as an important part of a cancer-fighting diet.

-But you may also read that cancer cells thrive off of sugar and carbohydrates,2 which fruit can have a lot of.
-Successfully striking a balance, especially when it comes to supporting your dog’s cancer journey via their diet, can be intimidating.
-How do you give your dog all the benefits that fruits hold while also minimizing their intake of carbohydrates and sugar?
+Successfully striking a balance, especially when supporting your dog’s cancer journey via their diet, can be intimidating.
+How do you give your dog all the benefits that fruits hold while minimizing their carbohydrate and sugar intake?

 Here’s where berries swoop in to save the day.
 Berries are lower in sugar content than most other fruits.3,6 For example, a cup of blackberries only has 7g of sugar, and raspberries only have 5g.6